 - tissue loss

 - subcortical hyperintensity on T2 and FLAIR with hypointensity on T1 from day 6 onwards

 - cortical hyperintensity on T1; the signal intensity peaks after 4-8 weeks and slowly diminishes (months-1.5 year)

 - cortical hyperintensity on FLAIR.
 Intensity increases first month and gradually decreases in the following months to a year

-- GRE/ T2*: no low signal is reported (without haemorrhage)
+- GRE/ T2*: no low signal is reported (without hemorrhage)

 - T1 imaging post Gadolinium -when obtained- may show some degree of (subcortical enhancement in the early and late subacute phase (2 weeks-6 months)

-In the literature there is some debate about the pathophysiology leading to the signal changes; some authors suggest the T1-shortening might be due to haemorrhagic components or calcifications.
-Other case series report however no signs of haemorrhage or calcifications on imaging.
-Some case series include autopsy and in these no signs of haemorrhage were found as well.
+In the literature there is some debate about the pathophysiology leading to the signal changes; some authors suggest the T1-shortening might be due to hemorrhagic components or calcifications.
+Other case series report however no signs of hemorrhage or calcifications on imaging.
+Some case series include autopsy and in these no signs of hemorrhage were found as well.
 Based on in vivo and postmortem evaluation the T1 and FLAIR hyperintensity is thought to result from the deposition of lipid-laden macrophages in the area of subcortical necrosis.
-Signal chances occur in the cortical and subcortical area, because grey matter is most vulnerable to ischaemia and hypoperfusion.
+Signal chances occur in the cortical and subcortical area, because grey matter is most vulnerable to ischemia and hypoperfusion.
 Why this tissue chances occur and why in some but not all patients remains to be resolved.

 - McKinney AM, Teksam M, Felice R et-al. Diffusion-weighted imaging in the setting of diffuse cortical laminar necrosis and hypoxic-ischemic encephalopathy.
 AJNR Am J Neuroradiol.
 2005;25 (10): 1659-65.
 Pubmed citation